Analysis | What can a member of Congress do to help during an emergency, anyway?

 And at the end of the day, there’s always space for elected officials to help out in a large-scale disaster.

-“I’ve been in public service for 20yrs, 12 elected,” wrote Texas state Rep. Armando Walle on Twitter.
+“I’ve been in public service for 20yrs, 12 elected,” Texas state Rep. Armando Walle wrote on Twitter.
 “You have to be present, be aggressive and work your ass off for your people.
 You stay on the phones w/ Mayors, County Judges, Governor so that when resources are distributed your community is not left out.”